-With over 120 prints in our collection, the most famous works from the oeuvre of M.C.
+With over 120 prints in our museum, the most famous works from the oeuvre of M.C.
 Escher (1898-1972) are permanently on display at Escher in The Palace.
 These magnificent prints are being exhibited in a regal setting: the former winter palace of Queen Mother Emma.

 Discover the artist Maurits Cornelis Escher, who never lost his fascination with the wonderful world around him.
 The Netherlands’ most famous printmaker enthrals people young and old with his imaginative worlds in which illusion and amazement are put centre stage.